colwilson/vue2-d3-horizon-chart/README.md

 This works, but I'm no expert in either Vue2 or on D3, so if you can contribute, please do.
 Have a look at the issues.

+There's a [blog post](https://www.wwwdotcomslash.com/posts/Horizon-Charts-in-Vue2/) and a [demo app and code](https://github.com/colwilson/vue2-d3-horizon-chart-demo) to show it working with live streaming data.

 ## Installation

 `npm install vue2-d3-horizon-chart`